Economic history of the United States: Coal displaces wood

 Coal replaced wood during the mid-19th century.
 In 1840 wood was the major fuel while coal production was minor.
 In 1850 wood was 90% of fuel consumption and 90% of that was for home heating.
 By 1880 wood was only 5% of fuel consumption.
 Cast iron stoves for heating and cooking displaced inefficient fireplaces.
 Wood was a byproduct of land clearing and was placed along the banks of rivers for steamboats.
 By mid-century the forests were being depleted while steamboats and locomotives were using enough wood to create shortages along their routes; however, railroads, canals and navigable internal waterways were able to bring coal to market at a price far below the cost of wood.
 Coal sold in Cincinnati for 10 cents per bushel (94 pounds) and in New Orleans for 14 cents.

-Charcoal production was very labor and land intensive.
+Charcoal production was labor and land intensive.
 It was estimated that to fuel a typical sized 100 ton of pig iron per week furnace in 1833 at a sustained yield, a timber plantation of 20,000 acres was required.
 The trees had to be hauled by oxen to where they were cut, stacked on end and covered with earth or put in a kiln to be charred for about a week.
 Anthracite reduced labor cost to $2.50 per ton compared to charcoal at $15.50 per ton.